gmatteo/pseudos_ac_she/README.md

 109_Mt: OK-TODO: Take Mt.psp8, Perhaps, one can accelerate a bit the convergence.
 110_Ds: OK: Take my version with smoother MCC and 0.93 vs 2.79 from origin
 111_Rg: OK: Take my Rg.
 Much smoother
-112_Cn: TODO: Slow ecut conv, df good but there are discrepancies wrt AE.
+112_Cn: OK-TODO: Slow ecut conv, df good but there are discrepancies wrt AE.
 Cn_new.in is the best so far.

 113_Nh: Requires extra work
 114_Fl: OK: Take my Fl.psp8 with f-projector (0.42 vs 1.25)